-WASHINGTON (AP) — A divided Congress has reached agreement on a $1.1 trillion spending bill to fund the government for the 2016 budget year and extend $680 billion in tax cuts for businesses and individuals.
-President Barack Obama is expected to sign the legislation once Congress passes it.
+WASHINGTON (AP) — A divided Congress on Friday cleared a $1.1 trillion spending bill to fund the government for the 2016 budget year and extend $680 billion in tax cuts for businesses and individuals.
+President Barack Obama is expected to sign the legislation.
 Here are the highlights:

 —Sales tax deduction.
 Permanently extends a deduction of state and local sales taxes in states without an income tax.

 —Business tax breaks.
 Permanently extends several business tax breaks, including the research and development credit and a deduction for small business equipment purchases.
 Extends tax deduction for "bonus" depreciation of business property purchases and a variety of breaks for race horses, NASCAR tracks and television and film production.
 Extends tax breaks for energy produced from renewable sources such as solar, wind and geothermal energy and tax breaks for biodiesel fuels and electric cars and motorcycles.